malikhan-dev/malikhan-dev/README.md

 Backend developer specializing in **Go (Golang)** and **C#**, focused on building efficient systems, reusable libraries, and clean backend architectures.

-**but if you make yourself more than just a man... if you devote yourself to an ideal, and if they cant stop you... then you become something else entirely**

 ---